top of page

 s-l500.jpg

-Spearheading D-Day Gawne: American Special Units in Normandy.
-The months leading up to June 6, 1944 were ones of intense preparation by the Allies.
+Spearheading D-Day: American Special Units in Normandy describes the months leading up to June 6, 1944 which were ones of intense preparation by the Allies.
 Specially trained USN and USMC amphibious troops cleared obstacles, organized the beachhead, and even set up a field hospital in the first hours of the invasion.
 Gawne 's detailed text covers every aspect of the organization, training, and active operations of these special D-Day units.
-Period colour photographs and modern reconstructions show every aspect of the uniforms, insignia, weapons, and equipment of these elite troops
+Period color photographs and modern reconstructions show every aspect of the uniforms, insignia, weapons, and equipment of these elite troops

-Very generic book, there are so many of this style off book.
-I call them the 'BBC books', as in if you're simple enough to watch TV and turn on a WW2 documentary, this is the broad outlook you'll see a program on.
+Very generic book (there are so many of this style of book).
+I call them the 'BBC books', as in, if you're simple enough to watch TV and turn on a WW2 documentary, this is the broad outlook you'll see in a typical program.
 The same photos, the same story... churned out over and over again, just the 'wrapper' changes... rarely the contents.

-Not MdTrezs finest book, it's not massive, but does put you on the path to getting a good impression together.
+Not de Trez finest book, it's not massive, but does put you on the path to getting a good impression together.

 Absolute 100% BBC BOOK - one to avoid for re-enactment purposes.